-What Are Thyroid Problems?
+What Is Thyroid Disease?

 All types of hyperthyroidism are due to an overproduction of thyroid hormones, but the condition can occur in several ways:

-Graves' disease: The production of too much thyroid hormone.
+- Graves' disease: The production of too much thyroid hormone.

-Toxic adenomas: Nodules that form in the thyroid gland and upset the body’s chemical balance by making thyroid hormones.
+- Toxic adenomas: Nodules that form in the thyroid gland and upset the body’s chemical balance by making thyroid hormones.
 Some goiters may contain several of these nodules.

-Subacute thyroiditis: Inflammation of the thyroid that causes the gland to “leak” excess hormones.
+- Subacute thyroiditis: Inflammation of the thyroid that causes the gland to “leak” excess hormones.
 This leads to temporary hyperthyroidism that generally lasts a few weeks but may persist for months.

-Pituitary gland malfunctions or cancerous growths in the thyroid gland: In rare cases, these can cause hyperthyroidism.
+- Pituitary gland malfunctions or cancerous growths in the thyroid gland: In rare cases, these can cause hyperthyroidism.

 Hypothyroidism, by contrast, stems from an underproduction of thyroid hormones.
-Since your body needs certain amounts of thyroid hormones to make energy, a drop in hormone production leads to lower energy levels.
+As your body needs certain amounts of thyroid hormones to make energy, a drop in hormone production leads to lower energy levels.
 Causes of hypothyroidism include:

-Hashimoto's thyroiditis: In this autoimmune disorder, the body attacks thyroid tissue.
+- Hashimoto's thyroiditis: In this autoimmune disorder, the body attacks thyroid tissue.
 The tissue eventually dies and stops producing hormones.

-Exposure to excessive amounts of iodine: Cold and sinus medicines, the heart medicine amiodarone, or certain contrast dyes given before some X-rays may expose you to too much iodine.
+- Exposure to excessive amounts of iodine: Cold and sinus medicines, the heart medicine amiodarone, or certain contrast dyes given before some X-rays may expose you to too much iodine.

-Past thyroid issues: You may be at greater risk for hypothyroidism if you have had thyroid problems in the past.
+- Past thyroid issues: You may be at greater risk for hypothyroidism if you have had thyroid problems in the past.

 - A pituitary disorder